pizzasgood/galactiscan/README.md

 Galactiscan
 ===========

-A tool for maintaining and querying a database of survey scans from [Shores of Hazeron](http://www.hazeron.com/).
+An unofficial tool for maintaining and querying a database of survey scans from [Shores of Hazeron](http://www.hazeron.com/).